 What Are Secondary Signs And Symptoms Of Ovulation?

 Ovulation signs and symptoms that are not consistent are called secondary signs.
 They may be consistent in some women, but not in all cases.

 Secondary signs and symptoms of ovulation may include:

 - Light spotting or brown discharge may occur in some women during ovulation.
 This can be due to the rupture of ovarian follicles to release the ovum (2).

-- Slight pain or cramping on one side of the pelvis (ovulation pain).
+- Slight pain or cramps on one side of the pelvis (ovulation cramps).
 Release of the ovum causes this pain.
 Ovulation pain is also called mid-menstrual cycle pain or mittelschmerz.
-Some women may feel constant discomfort during ovulation, while others may not feel pain or have mild cramps (3).
+Some women may feel constant discomfort during ovulation, while others may not feel any ovulation pain symptoms or have mild cramps (3).

 - Breast tenderness or soreness around the ovulation until menstruation.
 Some women may have severe breast pain radiating to the underarms, while a few may not notice any breast soreness or have mild discomfort (4).

 - Increased sex drive (libido) is commonly seen around ovulation.
 Neuroendocrine mechanisms (hormonal changes) are responsible for increased libido during fertile days (5).

 - Abdominal bloating.
 An increase in estrogeniXA sex hormone responsible for the development of female sexual characteristics. hormone before the LH surge could be the reason for bloating (6).

 - Heightened senses of taste, smell, and vision can be noticed by some women in the second half of their menstrual cycle (after ovulation) (2).